Darian Shimy

 • Choose the date of your Lift-A-Thon three months before the event.
 Lift-A-Thons usually take place over a period of two weeks or so.
 Make sure you choose a date range that doesn't conflict with other school plans!

-• Make sure your PTA coordinates with the school ahead of time to make sure the school gym is available, find volunteers to supervise the equipment, get insurance if necessary, and arrange custodial services.
+• Make sure your PTA coordinates with the school ahead of time to ensure the gym is available, find volunteers to supervise equipment, get insurance if necessary, and arrange custodial services.

 2